Release Notes | Downloads

-- Standalone mode, where both the Bluetooth stack and the application run in a Wireless Geckos SoC or module.
+- In standalone mode, both the Bluetooth stack and the application run in a Wireless Geckos SoC or module.
 The application can be developed with C programming language.

-- Network Co-Processor (NCP) mode, where the Bluetooth stack runs in a Wireless Gecko and the application runs on a separate host MCU.
-For this use case, the Bluetooth stack can be configured into NCP mode where the API is exposed over a serial interface such as UART.
+- In Network Co-Processor (NCP) mode, the Bluetooth stack runs in a Wireless Gecko and the application runs on a separate host MCU.
+For this use case, the Bluetooth stack can be configured into NCP mode where the API is exposed over a serial interface, such as UART.

 Bluetooth Stack Features

 The features of the Silicon Labs Bluetooth stack are listed in the following table.